Dear Simon Jenkins,

 Meanwhile, Psychiatry provision is stretched to the limit.
 Over recent years, we’ve had a string of locums and junior doctors, leading to complaints from patients that they saw a different doctor every time.
 We now have several permanent Psychiatrists who are skilled and incredibly hard-working – but they too are under-resourced and their hands are as tied as those of their CMHT colleagues.
 They can only keep a fraction of clients “open” for any length of time.
 Long gone are the days when you could see your Psychiatrist for years; when it was recognised that some people might not “recover” and that there was value in containment and support.
 Free, ongoing support is no longer on offer in the NHS.
 For that you must turn towards the voluntary sector.

 Job satisfaction for Psychologists is also at a low point.
 National initiatives to increase access to therapy (IAPT) have resulted in whole armies of mental health workers being trained to provide short courses of CBT.
-This is a good thing for consumers, providing their problems are relatively simple/recent in origin.
+This is a good thing for consumers.
 It’s not such a good thing for Psychologists, as we are expensive in comparison.
-It is now very difficult for us to find jobs at anything above the lower pay grades.
+It has become increasingly difficult for us to find jobs at anything above the lower pay grades.
 When higher grade colleagues leave, they are likely to be replaced by lower-grade staff.
 We all work above our pay grades and most of us don’t consider promotion as a realistic possibility.
 Yet this is a minor complaint when you consider our colleagues in neighbouring counties.
 They have had to reapply for their jobs in the knowledge that some would have to be downgraded to save money.
 I’ve heard that in some Trusts, whole CMHTs have had to be systematically downgraded to retain their jobs.
 All this results in workers who feel demoralised and somewhat paranoid about what the future may hold.

 The spirit of the corporate world has invaded and business language is everywhere, along with bureaucracy and defensive practice.
 We spend a lot of time doing mandatory training in issues such as Infection Control, which helps to reduce insurance costs for our employers.
 This means that every year I have to prove that I know which colour apron to wear if dealing with body fluids and how to dispose of sharps, despite the fact that I have never touched a syringe or worn an apron in my whole career.